vchiang999/blog/content/blog/Github-Azure-Static-Web-App/index.md

 3. Visual Studio Code software
 ```

 I hope you found this blog post helpful and informative.
-If you have any questions or feedback, feel free to leave a comment below.
-Happy coding!